shreyash0x3/dotfiles-web/README.md

-# dotfiles.in
+# dotfilesweb

 A simple site to explore, share, and flex your dotfiles.

-Upload screenshots of your riced desktop, add tags (like your window manager or OS), link your GitHub repo, and share your setup with the world.
+Upload screenshots of your riced desktop, add tags (like your window manager or OS), link your GitHub repo, and share your setup.
 No bloat.
 Just configs that actually look good.

 ---